mollybaker/WebCrawler/README.md

 #Use
-This program is a web crawler designed to search for given keyword on a website, and traverse the linked page inside that website to search for the keyword.
+Web crawler script designed to search for given keyword on a website, and traverse the linked page inside that website to search for the keyword.
 If a keyword is found, a message is printed to output.

 I wrote the code to be slow and polite so it wouldn't hit the pages too quickly and overwhelm the server.
 There is a sleep function that can be amended to quicken the application if desired.